 Make Mealtimes Exciting

 To make mealtimes more exciting, try adding the kibbles to puzzle toys.
-Simply buying some interactive feeders like the inexpensive but high-quality Outward Hound Interactive Dog Brick Puzzle Toy from Amazon can make a nice difference in getting your doggo to enjoy feeding times.
+Simply buy an interactive feeder, which can make a nice difference in getting your doggo to enjoy feeding times.

 I also love to give my dog a KONG Toy.
 These multi-purpose toys are not only great for chewing or playing fetch but are also ideal for stuffing with kibble or other treats.